-Companies that have a science-aligned target will be encouraged to disclose significant increases or decreases in their GHG inventory leading to a need to recalculate and revalidate a target as stated in the SBTi Corporate Manual.
+Companies that have a science-aligned target will be encouraged to disclose significant increases or decreases in their GHG emissions inventory leading to a need to recalculate and revalidate a target as stated in the SBTi Corporate Manual.
 This metric can be found within the most up to date GRI framework 305-1: Direction Scope 1 emissions, 305-2: Energy indirect (scope 2) emissions, and 305-3: Other indirect (scope 3) emissions.

-Foundational Criterion 2: Set and publicly disclose sciencealigned near-term emission reduction targets, and publicly commit to reaching net zero emissions no later than 2050
+Foundational Criterion 2: Set and publicly disclose science-aligned near-term emissions reduction targets, consistent with reaching net-zero emissions no later than 2050

-REQUIREMENTS FOR NEAR-TERM EMISSION REDUCTION TARGETS
+REQUIREMENTS FOR NEAR-TERM EMISSIONS REDUCTION TARGETS

-- Set and publicly disclose near-term emission reduction targets covering Scopes 1, 2 and 3.
-These targets must be set following the most up to date criteria for setting near-term emission reduction targets from SBTi or an equivalent science-aligned target setting framework.
-SBTi requires near-term emission reduction targets to be within 5-10 years, i.e., a maximum of 10 years into the future from the date the target was set.
-Targets can be set in absolute or intensity terms, following SBTi's criteria for setting near-term emission reduction targets. - Follow the most up to date SBTi criteria or equivalent criteria for setting the target boundary and emissions coverage.
-SBTi defines 95% coverage of scopes 1 and 2 emissions, and 67% coverage of scope 3 emissions if scope 3 emissions represent over 40% of the inventory from all scopes.
-For power companies, SBTi sector specific criteria must be followed, including setting a third target covering 100% of emissions from downstream use of fossil fuels. - The near-term emissions reduction targets companies disclose shall also follow the organizational boundary criteria set out by SBTi, which states that companies should submit targets only at the parent or group-level, not the subsidiary level.
-Parent companies shall include the emissions of all subsidiaries in their target submission, in accordance with the SBTi boundary criteria.
-In cases where both parent companies and subsidiaries submit targets, the parent company's target must also include the emissions of the subsidiary if it falls within the parent company's emissions boundary given the chosen inventory consolidation approach. - For companies with targets following the SBTi near-term target setting criteria, but which have not had these targets validated, they must submit a target to SBTi for validation within 24 months.
-To obtain a VCMI Claim, the company must provide evidence of the SBTi Commitment Letter as part of the formal SBT commitment process, and it has to be listed as "committed" on the SBTi target dashboard. - VCMI will review the target setting landscape in the coming years and update the Claims Code to reflect additional robust, science-aligned frameworks as they become available.
+- Set and publicly disclose near-term emissions reduction targets covering scope 1, scope 2 and scope 3 emissions.
+These targets shall be set following the most up to date criteria for setting near-term emissions reduction targets from a credible science-aligned target setting framework, such as SBTi. - Near-term emissions reduction targets shall be set within 5-10 years, i.e., a maximum of 10 years into the future from the date the target was set.
+Emissions reduction targets can be set in absolute or intensity terms. - Follow the criteria outlined in the chosen science-aligned target setting framework for setting the target boundary and emissions coverage. - The near-term emissions reduction targets companies disclose shall also follow the organizational boundary criteria set out by the chosen science-aligned target setting framework.
+Companies can submit targets at the parent or subsidiary level.
+If the target is set at a parent company level, but it is the subsidiary that is applying for a VCMI Claim, then the subsidiary shall demonstrate that the parent company's target includes the emissions of the subsidiary if it falls within the parent company's emissions boundary given the chosen inventory consolidation approach. - Companies should have their near-term emissions reduction targets validated by an independent third-party organization.
+VCMI will review the landscape for setting emissions reduction targets over the coming years to ensure additional robust, science-aligned criteria are reflected in the Claims Code.